AU Competitive Outreach Scholarship Grants

 Administration of Grants

-Successful proposals will have met all of the application requirements and will progress to the COSG committee for review and evaluation.
-Those who receive grants will be contacted for a meeting to discuss grant cycle requirements before the grants are distributed.
+Support for funded projects may begin as early as February, 2016.
+Those who receive grants will be contacted to discuss grant cycle requirements.
 These requirements include the development of a MOU and Partnership Agreement with University Outreach and the establishment of a FOAP for funds distribution.
 Grant recipients are strongly encouraged to attend the Outreach and Engaged Scholars Luncheon (February 2017), a recognition event for being awarded a grant.
-In addition, grant recipients will be asked to submit a midyear grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
-These reports of outreach engaged scholarship may be used in future Outreach publications, and grant recipients are encouraged to plan their own individual submissions for publications as well.
+In addition, grant recipients will be asked to submit a mid-year grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
+These reports of outreach engaged scholarship will be used in future Outreach publications, and grant recipients are encouraged to plan their own discipline-specific submissions for publications as well.
 Furthermore, submit a proposal to present their engagement activities and scholarship resulting from the project at the Engagement Scholarship Conference (Birmingham, AL, September, 2017).